How To Stay Organized When Blogging All Day

 Find your most productive hours

-Again, a big joy of blogging is that you can work from home.
+Again, blogging is an immense joy because you can work from home.
 You are the only person you have to answer to, meaning there are no rules on when you need to work.
 Many bloggers start by waking up in the morning and following a typical working cycle.
-This is mainly because you're used to it—it's how we've been trained to think and work.
+This is mainly because you’re used to it—it’s how we’ve been trained to think and work.

 In some instances, this is the most productive way to work.
 You may love this schedule because it makes you feel comfortable and alert.
 Or, you might hate it.
-That's the key point: there's no evidence to suggest working at a specific time is better than others.
+That’s the critical point: no evidence suggests working at a specific time is better than others.

 It all depends on the individual and what makes you feel productive.
 You might hate the 9-5 work schedule because you’re not a morning person.
 As a result, you don’t get into your stride until after lunch.
 Effectively, you’ve wasted a good three/four hours being unproductive!

-Instead, figure out your most productive hours of the day and base your schedule around it.
-Perhaps you work better in the evenings, or maybe you need an even earlier start?!
-You should play around with various work patterns until you settle on one that appeals to you the most.
-Don't forget to utilize your Productivity Planner as you keep organized with blogging.
+Instead, determine your most productive hours and base your schedule around them.
+Perhaps you work better in the evenings or need an even earlier start?!
+It would be best to play around with various work patterns until you settle on one that appeals most to you.
+Don’t forget to utilize your Productivity Planner as you keep organized with blogging.

-Wear blue light glasses
+Wear blue light glasses.

 One of the joys of blogging is that you can wear whatever you want to work!
 You’re no longer confined to wearing a specific uniform or getting dressed in a fancy suit.
 Some people still do this, but that’s their personal preference.
 If it helps you get in the zone, then go for it.
 The bottom line is that there are no set rules on your attire…but should there be?

-It's important to recognize the impact of staring at a screen for hours.
-This increases your exposure to blue light and can put a lot of strain on your eyes and lead to various issues with your site and your sight!
+Recognizing the impact of staring at a screen for hours is essential.
+This increases your exposure to blue light and can put a lot of strain on your eyes and lead to various issues with your site and sight!

 Blue light can also make it harder for you to sleep at night.
 This is why you should invest in blue light glasses from JINS.
 By wearing blue light glasses, you can protect your eyes from the damaging blue light rays.
 It should decrease eye strain and make it easier for you to sleep at night.